HamBellMB35/SwordAndMagic/README.md

 # SwordAndMagic
 #
 Due to the size of some of the assets used, only the FSM scripts have been uploaded
+#
+Changes to the code are being made which will mitigate the source control issues.